 On the 10-pin side of the machine is a cover for the head timing sensors.
-Remove the two 5/16-18 cap nuts that hold the cover.
-Slide cover off of the mounting bolts.
+Remove the two screws that hold the cover in place.
+Slide cover off.
 Once the cover is off you will be able to see the belt tension and head timing assembly.
 Follow these steps closely to avoid confusion.

-1. Move the oil head against the 10-pin side wall.

-- 2. The tension for the head drive belt should be adjusted at this time.
+- 1. Move the oil head against the 10-pin side wall. - 2.
+The tension for the head drive belt should be adjusted at this time.
 Pushing down on the belt, half-way across the head track, you should feel the belt get tight just before it touches the track. - 3.
 The diagram below shows the board counting target and the board counting proximity sensor.
-The gap between the target and the proximity sensor should be 0.015 (±0.005).
+The gap between the target and the proximity sensor should be 0.015 (± 0.005).
 The proximity sensor should be mounted square to the plate.